How to Break Bad Money Habits

 Once you understand why you do what you do, you need to replace the bad habit with a healthier routine.
 That doesn’t happen overnight.
 In fact, it doesn’t happen at all if you don’t work on it.
 Because habits tend to be deeply ingrained, it takes repetition and commitment to build new, healthier replacement habits.

-Let’s say you discover that you’ve been eating out so often because you simply don’t like being alone in your apartment in the evening all that much.
-It didn’t really have much to do with eating or socializing, so you don’t need to go out to eat with a friend in order to satisfy the craving.
+Let’s say you discover that you’ve been eating out so often lately because you simply don’t like being alone in your apartment in the evening all that much.
+It doesn't really have much to do with eating or socializing, so you don’t need to go out to eat with a friend in order to satisfy the craving.
 Instead, you build a new routine: three nights a week you put your gym membership to good use and workout, one night a week you go to the library and browse for a new book and one night you organize a happy hour with your co-workers.

 Keep in mind that your new routine won’t take unless you stick with it.
 And your old habit isn’t going away all that easily.
 But if you make a commitment and stick with it for a few weeks, you’ll find that the cues that once drove you towards a negative habit now drive you towards a positive one.